 The collection began in 1945 when Dr Roland Pope, an ophthalmic surgeon from Sydney, promised to bequest his collection to Newcastle on the condition that an art gallery was constructed.
 The Gallery opened under the name of 'Newcastle City Art Gallery' in 1957 on the second floor of the War Memorial Cultural Centre, adjacent to the Gallery's current home.
 In the mid-1970s the Gallery's current building was constructed and was officially opened by Her Majesty Queen Elizabeth II on Friday 11 March 1977.
 Read more about the Gallery's history on the History page.

 Key benefactors to the collection have included Dr Roland Pope, Anne Von Bertouch, Dr William Bowmore, Jack Noel Kilgour, Ann Lewis AO, the former chairman of Nippon Steel - Shigeo Nagano, Les Renfrew, Newcastle Art Gallery Foundation, Newcastle Art Gallery Society, as well as countless artists and private or anonymous donors.
 The collection is continually growing with new acquisitions every year.
-All proposed acquisitions are approved by the Acquisitions and De-accessioning Committee and Newcastle City Council before entering the collection.
+All proposed acquisitions are approved by the Acquisitions and De-accessioning Committee and City Of Newcastle before entering the collection.
 Please get in touch if you are interested in donating: email us here.

 Copyright and image reproductions